-We expect that our capital expenditures and content purchases will be approximately \$3.0 million in 2005.
-From January 1, through February 28, 2005, we had capital expenditures of approximately \$400,000, primarily related to hardware and software additions.
-In January 2005, we entered into a capital lease for computer hardware, in which total estimated payments are approximately \$114,000 over a three year term.
+We expect that our capital expenditures and content purchases will be approximately \$3.5 million in 2006.
+We expect to fund these capital expenditures with existing cash and investments and from cash generated from operations.
+We may enter into capital lease agreements for some of these asset purchases.
+From January 1 through February 28, 2006, we had capital expenditures of approximately \$112,000, primarily related to hardware and software additions.

 Our strategic alliances have typically provided for payments to content partners based on revenues and development partners and other parties based on services rendered.
 We expect to continue similar arrangements in the future.
-In addition to these commitments, we have capital lease obligations and operating lease commitments for our operating facilities in Nashville, TN and Denver, CO, and a closed facility in Dallas, TX.
+We also have commitments for our live event services associated with securing hotel arrangements, which are typically fully funded from commercial support grants.
+In addition to these commitments, we have capital lease obligations and operating lease commitments for our operating facilities in Nashville, TN, Franklin, TN and Denver, CO, and a facility in Dallas, TX, which we sublease.